hapax/hapax.github.io/assets/hyperlaunch.md

 km}$.
 The average height of the atmosphere is $12 \text{ km}$, so both estimates are reasonable.

-What about a non-ideal gas?
-It was somewhat finicky to calculate the simple adiabatic lapse rate, so for the purposes of this modest feasibility study, it seems unnecessary to consider the complexities of real weather and the associated thermodynamics.
-I'll leave that

 ##### 3.3.
 Taking the plunge<a id="sec-3-3" name="sec-3-3"></a>